OpenMS/pyopenms-docs/docs/source/mzml_files.rst

     [0.0, 2.0, 4.0, 6.0, 8.0, 10.0, 12.0, 14.0, 16.0, 18.0]

 This allows us thus to manually decode the data.
-We can use :term:`pyOpenMS` to encode and decode 32 and 64 bit values:
+We can use pyOpenMS to encode and decode 32 and 64 bit values:

 .. code-block:: python